cloudstake/mdbook_validatortoolbox/src/full-manual/installation/README.md

+# Installation Guide
 ---
-## Here's the steps to installation!
+Here's the steps to installation!
----

-# Installation

-## Installation

 The validatortoolbox application can be installed on existing nodes to utilize the management menu along with running on brand new servers to setup the Harmony Validator software.

 ### **First Step**